dataartist/KaleidaxBlazor/README.md

  KaleidaxBlazor is licensed under the MIT license. (https://opensource.org/licenses/MIT)

- KaleidaxBlazor uses animate.css by Daniel Eden, a cross-browser library of CSS animations, for some of its animations and integrates      nicley with Blazor.
+ KaleidaxBlazor uses animate.css by Daniel Eden, a cross-browser library of CSS animations, for some of its animations and integrates      nicely with Blazor.
  Check it out here: http://daneden.github.io/animate.css